 Staring at a phone screen for hours on end can drive your passengers crazy.
 Instead, pack a few of your favorite books that they can read through during the road trip.

 Any proper road trip begins with a shopping stop to gather snacks.
 When it comes to piling up road trip snacks, it is always best to come overprepared.
-There is no such thing as not enough snacks, that’s for sure.
+There is no such thing as not having enough snacks, that’s for sure.

 Don’t just stick to junk food, purchase some healthy foods as well.
 Fresh fruits are both nutritious and tasty, for example.